 Hover a constellation label

-Preview that constellation without changing the pinned highlight.
+Preview that constellation without changing the pinned highlight (desktop only).

 Keyboard